-14. He accommodates his already enunciated but cut-off ergative prefix (s- at the end of line 324) to the new verb root 'ich' with which he overlaps CA in the continuing line 326.
+15 She accommodates her already enunciated but cut-off ergative prefix (s- at the end of line 324) to the new verb root ich' with which she overlaps CA in the continuing line 326.

+In the written version, this elaborate interactive exchange is smoothed out and regularized, and the surviving evidentials are adjusted to suggest Text from Talk, in Text zil 21 emerging story line, contributions to which are made by each participant in turn, reflecting definite states of knowledge at each point.
+The narrative proceeds in a sequence of exchanges between R and CA, each turn echoing agreement (marked by a'a) with its predecessor.

-- 322-3m; pero o la x-ich' indeksion15 ta yan o un but exist LA ASP+3E-receive injection prep other REL CL But they say she has gotten injections from others. - 325 ca; ja taj y-ak'el-e ! that 3E-giving-CL
+322-3 m; pero o la x-ich' indeksion 16 ta yan o un but exist LA ASP+3E-receive injection prep other REL CL

+But she has gotten injections from others, too.

+325 ca; ja' taj y-ak'el-e

+! that 3E-giving-CL

-That's when they take her [home].
+Yeah, that's when they take her [home].

-327-8r; ja' taj y-ak'el k'al ta x-'ilolaj a'a ! that 3E-giving when ICP ASP-cure A'A
+327-8 r; ja'taj y-ak'el k'al ta x-'ilolaj a'a

+! that 3E-giving when ICP ASP-cure A'A

-Yes, that's when they take her home after she cures.
+Yes, when they take her home after she cures.

-329 ca; ja' k-a'y-oj a'a !
+329 ca; ja'k-a'y-oj a'a

+!
 1E-hear-PF A'A

 Yes, I've heard about that.

-- k'al sut(t)al ta s-na li jchamel ya'el-e when return-coming PREP 3E-house ART patient it_seems-CL When she comes back from the house of the patient, it seems. - 331 bu ch-bat ta ilol-e when ICP-go PREP curing-CL
+330 k'al sut(t)al ta s-na li jchamel ya'el-e

+when return-coming PREP 3E-house ART patient it_seems-CL

+When she comes back from the house of the patient, it seems.

+331 bu ch-bat ta ilol-e

+when ICP-go PREP curing-CL

 When she has gone to cure.

 The first suggestion about the story (and the evidential hedge represented by la) is now put in the mouth of another speaker, M, at lines 322-3.
-The rest of the story emerges in a sequence of orderly exchanges between R and CA, with each turn echoing agreement (marked by $a^{}a$) with its predecessor.
-What starts out as disorderly multiple-party conversation in Lovers1 emerges as shared or dialogically animated narrative monologue in Lovers2.
+The rest of the story emerges in a sequence of orderly exchanges between R and CA, with each turn echoing agreement (marked by a^a) with its predecessor.
+What starts out as disorderly multiple party conversation in Lovers1 emerges as shared or dialogically animated narrative monologue in Lovers2.